-Econometric specification We use an event-study specification to study the outcomes around a random exit from office econometrically.
-Specifically, we specify outcomes x (turnover or reform) around such deaths of leaders while in office.
+Econometric specification To study the outcomes around a random exit from office econometrically, we rely on an event-study approach.
+Specifically, we define outcomes x (turnover or reform) around such deaths of leaders in office.
 We are interested in comparing the average level of outcome x in the T year window before and after an event.